lukeaus/plain-tree/readme.md

 #### Manually via Children

-Add nodes by accessinga node's children (and their children, and their children's children etc.)
+Add nodes by accessing a node's children (and their children, and their children's children etc.)

 ```javascript
 import { Node, Tree } from '@lukeaus/plain-tree';